denten-papers/algorithm-keywords/keywords.md

 Preliminary Remarks on Algorithm as a Social Construction

+I would like consider the concept of an algorithm apart from its rich history in mathematics, which stems back to the work the great ninth-century Persian mathematician Al-Khwarizmi, the "one from Kwarizm" (modern Khiva), the eponym also at the root of the Spanish *guarismo*, meaning decimal number.[^1] According to Donald Knuth, one of modern day's most significant scholars and architects of algorithm, the word should simply mean a "well defined process" which includes the "structuring of data" as well as the "sequence of operations being performed.
+He writes also about the "miscellaneous methods for the solution of particular problems analogous to individual theorems in mathematics."[^2]

-I would like consider the concept of an algorithm apart from its rich history in mathematics, which stems back to the work Al-Kuwarizmi, the native of Kwarazm, the surname of the great medieval Arab mathematician Abu Ja'far Mohammed Ben Musa.
-The alternative history of the Algorithm I propose here points to a particular kind of an inscription---a script---understood as a type of an imperative, performative utterance and thereby a species of agency displaced in time and place.
-Viewed from this light, the contemporary problem of algorithms, Haley's work.
-It joins the problematic of political formation: consensus, culpability, and consent.
+The alternative history of algorithms I propose here points to a particular kind of an inscription---a script---a type of an imperative utterance and thereby more broadly a species of *agency displaced* in time and place particular to all imperatives, be they machine code or legal codex.
+Viewed from the vantage point of political theory, the social problems of the sort Frank Pasquale identifies in his *The Black Box Society: The Secret Algorithms That Control Money and Information*---the opaque nature of algorithmic control regimes like search engines, spam filters, and high-speed financial trading bots---can be perceived as part of a long-standing debate about the nature of political formation, particularly as it relates to issues of personal agency, culpability, and consent.[^3]

 Consider the following simple thought experiment.
-You are want to eat toast for breakfast.
-To make the toast you place a slice of bread into a conventional device made this purpose: a toaster.
-The machine toasts bread, which takes several minutes.
-Imagine also being interrupted shortly after the start of the toasting process.
-An urgent phone call takes you out of the scene.
-What are we to make of the device absent the source of its volitional impetus?
-Does it make the toast on its own?
+You are wont to eat toast for breakfast.
+To make the toast you usually place a slice of bread into a machine especially for this purpose, a toaster.
+The machine takes several minutes to complete its task.
+Imagine also being once interrupted shortly after the start of the toasting process.
+An urgent phone call takes you out of the kitchen.
+What are we to make of the machine absent the source of its volitional impetus?
+Does it "make" the toast on its own?
 Does it "want" to make it?
-And if an accident happens, a fire or an electrical malfunction, who is responsible?
-The device, its manufacturer, or its absent master?
+Were an accident to happen, a fire or an electrical malfunction, who would be responsible, the machine, its manufacturer, or its absent master?

 Whatever legal intuitions the reader may have in this regard, consider them a part of the larger political problematic.
 The same questions would present themselves if instead of the machine, the ordinating agent would delegate the responsibility for completing the task to a family member, by leaving a set of detailed instructions to be performed on your behalf at a later time.
 Words like "delegate" and "on your behalf" indicate what I have been calling a kind the problem of displaced agency.
 The action completes in the absence of the originating agency.
 It seems magical in a sense: the machine (our humble toaster or a recipe for toast) contains a disembodied spark of its originating
 intention: want, appetite, desire.